 If bed bugs do ever get into your home, understand that they have not moved inside your structure because it is dirty.
 Many associate bed bugs with filth, but the truth is a bed bug infestation can happen to anyone in any home.
 Bed bugs hitchhike inside new structures on people's clothing or belongings after coming into contact with when out in a public place or while visiting a home infested with them.
 Common areas one would come into contact with bed bugs include a family member's home, an airport, a hotel, a cruise ship, a movie theater, a library, a school, or really any other place where there are people.
 Bed bugs prefer to feed on human blood, but may feed on other warm-blooded animals if necessary.
 Blood is a bed bug's sole source of nutrition.
 Even though bed bugs aren't attracted to areas of filth, if a structure has a lot of clutter, they will take advantage and hide in it, making discovering them even harder!

 Helpful tips to prevent problems with bed bugs: Prevent easy access to your personal belongings by making sure to place them up off the ground whenever you are in a public place.
 When at work or school, keep your bags and coats away from others.
 Reduce the clutter in your home where bed bugs can hide.
 Use bed bug proof covers on mattresses and box springs, and keep storage areas neat and organized.
 Limit other hiding spots by placing covers on outlets, sealing cracks along baseboards, and regularly cleaning behind pictures and other wall hangings.
 Routinely wash and dry (on the highest heat setting possible) all bedding.
 Vacuum your floors and upholstered furniture regularly.
 Also, while purchasing a piece of used furniture or used mattresses may seem like a good idea, know hitchhiking bed bugs could be hiding in them.
-If you are dealing with bed bugs, contact the professionals at Anver Pest Control.
+If you are dealing with bed bugs, contact the professionals at Anver Pest Control for the best bed bug removal in Henderson, NV.
 Our bed bug control services will help you to maintain a property that is free of bed bugs and other pests!